homanchou/xr/book/build-your-own-webvr-site.md

 We're basically just passing the arguments that the Babylon.js Meshbuilder CreateBox already takes and invoking it on the frontend.

-### Add some color

 If you now visit your browser and create some different rooms you will see some random boxes spread about.
+We have successfully created different content for each room and we're seeing the differences in the browser.

-They are pretty boring looking though.
+The boxes are pretty bland though.
 Let's try adding some color.

+### Add some color

 Open up `rooms.ex` and add a color component in our random box generator: